 KISQALI tablets can be taken with or without food.

-juices during your treatment with KISQALI.
+or Seville oranges during your treatment with KISQALI.

-These may change the way that KISQALI is absorbed in your body.
+It may change the way that KISQALI is absorbed in your body.

 How long to take it